 • Prevent from having a cold and respiratory disease before taking your flight/train to Tibet.

-• Try to have a get a great night's sleep at the night before taking your flight/train to Tibet.
+• Try to have a great night's sleep at the night before taking your flight/train to Tibet.

-• Avoid strenuous activities, such as running, jumping or climb up to high mountains during the first 2~3 arrival days
+• Avoid strenuous activities, such as running, jumping or climbing up to high mountains during the first 2~3 arrival days

-• You’d better not take bath on the first day of arrival to prevent from catching cold.
+• You’d better not take a bath on the first day of arrival to prevent from catching a cold.

 • Drinking more water is helpful, but drinking alcohol is not recommended.